 We need to know the source of the need is because it will determine the solution.
 If the reason for the fight is attention-seeking, the solution is rewarding the child by paying positive attention, which is meeting the child’s needs.

 Punishment would do the exact opposite of what we want (give attention, but in the wrong way, encouraging bad behavior).
-If the child fights because he/she is tired, giving attention will not calm him/her down.
+If the child fights because he/she is tired, giving attention won’t calm him/her down.

-So remember that every fight (not just between/with kids) is based on a need that is not being met and the person, young or old, knows of no way of fulfilling this need without a fight.
+So remember that every fight (not just between/with kids) is based on a need that isn’t being met and the person, young or old, knows of no way of fulfilling this need without a fight.
 If you can fulfill the need, the fight will be over.

 Here are 10 reason why people fight.
 You can identify at least one of these reasons in any fight.